shrish23/VQA-using-MLX/README.md

 ```

 ## Usage
-The notebook uses opencv to capture the frame from the device and have a more realistic VQA.//
+- The notebook uses opencv to capture the frame from the device and have a more realistic VQA.
-Prepare your dataset and place it in the data/ directory.
-Run the Jupyter notebooks provided in the repository to train and test the VQA model.